Our vision:

 Does your drinking water come from a private well or a public water system?

-It is important to know the source of your water.
-Only 80 percent of Kitsap residents are served by large public water utilities.
-It is important to be confident your water is safe and reliable.
+It's important to know the source of your water so you can be confident that your water is safe and reliable.

-Whether you are constructing a public water system or a private well—or need a well inspection to sell your property—our goal is to work with you to develop and maintain a safe and reliable drinking water supply.
+Whether you are constructing a public water system or need a well inspection to sell your property, our goal is to help you have a safe supply of water.

 What You Need to Know About Properties Connected to a Septic System